michaelmagee/magee-ms3/README.md

 - Using BCRYPT for hashing by Brian my mentor.
 - Excellent examples provided by Code Institute for the Task Manager.

-### Environment
-- Code Institute student template for Gitpod was used
-- Locally, Visual Studio Code, periodically pushing to Github

 ### Media & Content
 -  Icons by - https://fontawesome.com/

 ### Acknowledgements